fuqunaga/RosettaUI/README.md

 ## How to use

-1. Put `Packages/RosettaUI - UIToolkit/RosettaUIRootUIToolkit.prefab` in the Hierarychy
+1. Put `Packages/RosettaUI - UIToolkit/RosettaUIRootUIToolkit.prefab` in the Hierarchy
 1. Write code to generate `Element` instance
 1. Call `RosettaUIRoot.Build(Element)` to generate the actual UI ( [Example] )